 - pre-existing family violence may increase in severity

 - it’s sometimes harder to leave due to increased dependence on the person perpetrating the violence.

 Emergency or traumatic situations such as natural disasters like bushfires also increase the risk of family violence.
 The actions taken to address COVID-19 transmission, such as families having to spend extended lengths of time together with increased isolation can also increase this risk.

 Family violence is behaviour by a person towards a family member of that person that:

 - is emotionally or psychologically abusive

 - in any other way controls or dominates the family member and causes that family member to feel fear for the safety or wellbeing of that family member or another person.

 It also includes behaviour by a person that causes a child to hear or witness, or otherwise be exposed to the effects of behaviour referred to in these ways.

 Witnessing or being caught up in family violence is harmful to your child’s development.
 It can affect children physically and emotionally and can result in behavioural, mental health or educational problems.

 Everyone has the right to feel safe and respected.
-If you have any concerns about your own or your baby’s or child’s safety, help and support is available:
+If you have any concerns about your own or your baby’s or child’s wellbeing or safety, help and support is available: